Michael Jordan Rookie Cards Investment

 A pristine copy of the 1986-87 Fleer card sold for $100,000 back in 2011, highlighting just how valuable MJ rookie cards can be at the very top of the game.
 This also sparked further growth for lower-rated Jordan cards in the next few years, leading to today’s valuations.

-At this rate, it would take a massive controversy to derail the MJ hype train.
+At this rate, it would take a massive controversy to derail the Michael Jordan hype train… all aboard!!!
 You’ll also have to watch out for counterfeit cards, so be wary if a price or deal seems too good to be true (we will get more into that later in the article.

-With that in mind, here’s a list with five of the best Michael Jordan rookie cards for investment purposes (and one non-rookie card).
+With that in mind, here are some of the best Michael Jordan rookie cards for investment purposes.

 1986-87 Michael Jordan Fleer Rookie Card #57 (buy on eBay)